sack2116/python-challenge-1/README.md

 # python-challenge-1
 Module 2 Challenge 1 - Python Challenge-PseudoCode

-# Order System
+# Variety Food Truck Order System

-def order_system():
-    """
+## Overview
-    Order system for a variety food truck.

-    This function sets up a system for taking customer orders, validates inputs, and prints a receipt at the end of the order process.
+This project is an order system for a variety food truck.
+Customers can place orders from a predefined menu, and the system will print an itemized receipt at the end of the transaction.
+The program uses Python to handle input validation, order processing, and receipt printing.
+'''
 Args:
         None

     Returns: